deadlysyn/resume/README.md

 ### Professional Summary

-Senior Site Reliability and Infrastructure Engineer with nearly 30 years of experience building, scaling, and operating mission-critical systems.
-Most recently a Staff Site Reliability Engineer supporting a platform of 60+ Amazon EKS clusters, with deep expertise in AWS, Terraform and infrastructure as code, GitOps delivery (ArgoCD, Helm), observability, and SLO-driven reliability practices.
+Senior Site Reliability and Infrastructure Engineer with nearly 30 years of experience building, scaling, and operating mission-critical systems on AWS.
+Deep expertise in Kubernetes/EKS, Terraform and infrastructure as code, GitOps delivery (ArgoCD, Helm), and SLO-driven reliability practices, most recently supporting a 60+ cluster EKS platform.
+Seasoned incident responder who has led 1,000+ incidents and built incident management processes from scratch.

-Seasoned incident responder who has led 1,000+ incidents, run on-call rotations, written postmortems, and built incident management processes from scratch, later adapting the right parts of PagerDuty’s open-source Incident Response framework (as an early contributor) to what each organization actually needs.
-Known for establishing SLO programs from scratch, automating away toil, and teaching product teams to own the reliability of their services.

 ### Experience

 #### April 2024-September 2026 | Staff Site Reliability Engineer | Assured (https://assured.com)

-- Contributed Terraform modules, Terragrunt boilerplate, and ArgoCD manifests to the migration from Elastic Beanstalk to a 60+ cluster Amazon EKS platform, where new services ship as additional pods instead of new environments, simplifying delivery and accelerating innovation.
+- Contributed Terraform, Terragrunt, and ArgoCD manifests to migrate 60+ clusters from Elastic Beanstalk to Amazon EKS, letting new services ship as pods instead of new environments, cutting cost and speeding delivery.
 - Owned ongoing EKS cluster and ArgoCD upgrades for the platform.
 - Delivered new services through GitOps pipelines built on ArgoCD and Helm.
 - Established the company’s SLO practice from the ground up: identified ~30 customer-critical key transactions, instrumented the Node.js application, and codified the SLIs and SLOs in New Relic using Terraform.